Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Conclusion

 In summary, we have proposed a practical quantum repeater scheme, termed SEG-ED, that relies on a sequential entanglement generation strategy combined with error detection through encoded repeaters.
 The sequential approach enhances compatibility with existing classical networks, based on statistical multiplexing, but we have also shown that it may lead to a more efficient use of the resources in certain scenarios.
 Furthermore, our findings suggest that this scheme may offer scalability in the near to mid-term future, even when using relatively simple error correction codes.
 We have also shown that acceptable performance can be achieved when considering a realistic topology, in terms of node spacing, for the underlying structure, facilitating integration with telecommunication infrastructure.

 Further investigations are needed to complete the study of SEG-ED.
 Importantly, while our study has focused on a single path between two users, i.e., a repeater chain, without external interference, the main appeal of our protocol lies in its practicality for multi-user networks.
 Therefore, a more advanced network-level analysis is needed to benchmark its performance under high-traffic scenarios.
-In particular, such analysis would also be interesting to reveal the potential fairness and cost efficiency advantage of our protocol.
-Additional aspects of the LLEG procedure, such as the trade-offs between on-demand and advanced generation models~\cite{Li_Survey:2024}, remain to be explored.
+In particular, such analysis would also be interesting to reveal the potential fairness and cost efficiency aspects of our protocol.
+Some details related to the LLEG procedure, such as the trade-offs between on-demand and advanced generation models~\cite{Li_Survey:2024}, remain to be explored.
 Investigating more powerful error detection codes is also a promising direction, as this could enable the inclusion of more diverse noise models.
-Another open question concerns the integration of our protocol into hybrid quantum networks that combine terrestrial and satellite links, which are expected to form the backbone of the quantum Internet.
+Another open question concerns the integration of our protocol into hybrid quantum networks that combine terrestrial and satellite links, which could be part of the backbone of the quantum Internet.
 Finally, platform-specific implementations should be investigated to pave the way for practical deployment.

 }